mayooear/gpt4-pdf-chatbot-langchain/README.md

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.

+## Optional: generate PDF files from Wordpress Database

+First, you need to import a MySQL data dump from wordpress into local MySQL (or set up access to the DB).

+Second, you run *python db-to-pdfs.py* from the ananda-doc-gen/ directory to generate PDF files.

+Third, you optionally run *python filter-pdfs-to-new-dir.py* from same dir to get just a subset of the PDF’s, e.g., just swami and master.

+Fourth, put the file set you want in doc/ and make sure pinecone index is empty.

 ## Convert your PDF files to embeddings

 **This repo can load multiple PDF files**

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-2. (Optional) Filter resulting docs by author using script filter-pdfs-to-new-dir.py.
-This lets you select a subset of your docs to include.
-You then need to move the resulting folder to docs/ location.

-3. Run the script `yarn run ingest` to 'ingest' and embed your docs.
+2. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

-You can add arguments like this: npm run ingest -- --dryrun
+You can add arguments like this: yarn run ingest -- --dryrun

-4. Check Pinecone dashboard to verify your namespace and vectors have been added.
+3. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app